-One of the issues we have raised by divorced parents at public schools is the issue of the effect of a divorce order, where there is a court order ordering the one parent to be responsible for school fees.
-So when the school asks the parent who is not the party responsible for the fees in terms of the order to make payment, they say no the court has ordered the other parent to be responsible and that is binding on the school.
+One of the common misconceptions of divorced or separated parents at public schools is the issue of the effect of a divorce or maintenance order, where there is a court order ordering the one parent to be responsible for school fees.
+So when the school asks the parent who is not the party responsible for the fees in terms of the court order to make payment, they say no the court has ordered the other parent to be responsible and that is binding on the school.
 In this way, many a school has been drawn into the ugly feud of separated parents.

 It is our firm opinion that these parents are wrong in their understanding of the nature of divorce and maintenance orders and this article will reference the case law supporting this opinion.
-Divorce and maintenance orders are not binding on third parties but only between the divorcing parties, unless such third party have been cited in the legal proceedings.
-The legal authority upon which we rely is the Supreme Court of Appeal decision of OLD MUTUAL LIFE ASSURANCE CO (SA) LTD AND ANOTHER v SWEMMER 2004 (5) SA 373 (SCA), which at 24 the court held that , As the appellants were not parties to the proceedings in which this order was made, the order was a nullity as far as they were concerned and they could legitimately disregard it without having it set aside.
+Divorce and maintenance orders are not binding on third parties but only between the parties or parents, unless such third party have been cited in the legal proceedings.
+The legal authority upon which we rely is the Supreme Court of Appeal decision of OLD MUTUAL LIFE ASSURANCE CO (SA) LTD AND ANOTHER v SWEMMER 2004 (5) SA 373 (SCA), which at 24 the court held that, as the appellants were not parties to the proceedings in which the order was made, the order was a nullity as far as they were concerned and that they could legitimately disregard it without having it set aside.